thomaslprr/xml2swagger/README.md

 This project allows you to convert an XML file into OpenAPI 2.0 (Swagger 2.0) documentation in JSON format.

+The module also contains all the implementation of the Swagger model in Java class.

+You can thus :
+- convert an XML file into Swagger Java objects
+- convert XML file to Swagger Json Documentation
+- convert Swagger Java objects to Swagger Json Documentation

 **You can find a very detailed documentation** [**here**](https://github.com/thomaslprr/xml2swagger/wiki).

 ## Usage